AllenSpaces/super-installer/README.md

 ### Plugins Not Recognized

 - Ensure configuration files end with `.config.lua` and are in `config_path` directory (supports subdirectories)
+- For non-standard files, use the `imports` field in your main configuration
 - Check that files return a table with a `repo` field
 - Verify `repo` field is not empty